-Asynchronous – High School Research & More – IEW – * A Week * – Full Year – Grades 9-12
+Asynchronous – High School Research & More Writing – Full Year – Grades 9-12

 Students will print out class notes PRIOR to the class, which can be found in CANVAS.

-After that, using their ASSIGNMENT PLANNER and COMPOSITION CHECKLIST will complete the assignment.
+After that, using their ASSIGNMENT PLANNER and COMPOSITION CHECKLIST, students will then complete the accompanying assignment.

 High School Research and More consists of two major components: College Application Essays and a Semester Long Term Paper.

 During the first half of the year, the students will also learn how to write a solid personal essay; these types of essays will help them with gaining admission to competitive summer programs, internships, colleges, and help their chances towards earning scholarships.